aridoza/foundational-java/functional-programming-lesson/01-lambda-expressions/README.md

 **Note:** Notice the reduction of the amount of code needed to do the computation.
 Stress this to the class!

 **Example 1:** 680 Characters and 32 lines
-**Example 2:** 440 Characters and 19 lines
+**Example 2:** 416 Characters and 19 lines

-This is a 33% reduction in characters and 41% reduction in lines of code!
-Also, in most cases, the code becomes more reader friendly.
+This is a 39% reduction in characters and 41% reduction in lines of code!
+Also, in most cases, code that uses Lambdas becomes more expressive and more readable.

 ## Introduction: Streams and Collections

 **What is a Stream?**
-Where a collection is a data structure that stores elements, a stream is a sequence of elements that moves values from a source, such as collection, through a pipeline of steps.
-Stream operations leverage the use of lambda expressions to achieve a task, as we'll see shortly.
+Where a _collection_ is a data structure that stores elements, a stream is a sequence of elements that moves values from a source, such as a collection, through a pipeline of steps.
+Stream operations leverage Lambda expressions to produce a result, as we'll see shortly.

 **What is a Pipeline?**
-A pipeline is a sequence of operations, such as filtering, modifying, or aggregating operations, that are applied to a source stream to produce an output.
-The output can be anything, for example a primitive, an object, a collection, or even another stream.
-Such operations accept lambda expressions as parameters, enabling you to customize how they behave.
+A pipeline is a sequence of operations, such as filtering, modifying, or aggregating operations, that are applied to a source stream to produce a result.
+The result can be anything; a primitive, an object, a collection, or even another stream.
+The operations are supplied as parameters, expressed as lambda expressions.
 Some of the common stream operations are _map_, _filter_, _sum_, _average_, _sort_, and _forEach_.

 **Types of Stream Operations**
 Stream operations are used to modify streams to create an end result.
-There are 2 main types of stream operations:
+Stream operations come in two major flavors:
-- Intermediate operations - take a stream as input and modify it to produce a different stream.
+- _Intermediate operations_ take a stream as input, filtering and modifying the input elements to produce a new stream as output.
 Some of the commonly used intermediate operations are _map_, _filter_, _sort_, and _flatMap_.
-- Terminal operations - produce a final result, marking the stream as consumed.
-Once a terminal operation is reached, the stream is consumed, and no further operations can be applied to the stream.
-In other words, you will use terminal operations to create your end result objects.
+- _Terminal operations_ consume a stream to produce a final result.
+Once a terminal operation is reached, the stream is fully consumed, and no further operations can be applied to the stream.
 Some common terminal operations are _collect_, _reduce_, and _forEach_.

 **Getting a Stream from a Collection**
 Let's say we have the following list